AbdallahRaslan/Bankist/README.md

 # Welcome! 👋
-# This Bankist project is built in order to put all what I learnt -so far- in practice.
+# This Bankist project is built in order to put all what I've learnt -so far- in practice.
 And this's  while taking a JavaScript course with Jonas Schmedtmann [on Udmy]).
 Hope you enjoy it.

 # Initial Preview